 Here’s an example of what we mean…

-So in the end, what do audio and meal prep boxes have in common?
+So in the end, what do your coffee scrub and your latest Netflix binge have in common?

-Both audio and meal prep boxes have the ability to satisfy a very unique human motivation—to engage and bond with others (a need that has become even more relevant than ever over the past few years).
+Both are solutions to a common motivation of needing to escape the busy world around you and reclaim time for yourself to exhale and decompress.
+We find that different industries serve this need in different ways.
 By using our Motivation Framework—which we’ve applied to many studies across 13 industries—and harnessing the power of human motivations, we can help brands identify the exact needs they fulfill.

 We’d love to help your brand break out of categorical norms and launch you further.
 If you haven’t already, check out our first article in this series on The Sound’s Motivational Framework, and read more about Our Approach to Creative Analytics.